 Note that the upper portion of the microscope can rotate relative to the base.

-This is an example of the large non-inclining model having the fine adjustment control located at the rear under the stage.
+This is an example of a large non-inclining model having the fine adjustment control located at the rear under the stage.
 The microscope comes equipped with three eyepieces, six objectives where five are stored in a leather covered box and the last one is stored in a brass canister, a sub-stage aperture stop holder with three stops of different apertures, an Oberhäuser type camera lucida, and a free standing bullseye condenser.

 The following describes the use of the Oberhäuser camera lucida: